debeshp6/HackerRank-Java-Solutions/README.md

 ## Getting Started

 Feel free to explore the solutions!
-You can clone the repository and run the C programs on your local machine.
+You can clone the repository and run the Java programs on your local machine.
 Each solution is self-contained in its respective file.

 [![GitHub](https://img.shields.io/badge/-GitHub-black?style=flat-square&logo=github&logoColor=white)](https://github.com/debeshp6/HackerRank-Java-Solutions)